Santa Maria in Vallicella

 Santa Maria in Vallicella, also called Chiesa Nuova, is a church in Rome, Italy, which today faces onto the main thoroughfare of the Corso Vittorio Emanuele and the corner of Via della Chiesa Nuova.
-It is the principal church of the Oratorians, a religious congregation of secular priests, founded by St Philip Neri in 1561 at a time in the 16th century when the Counter Reformation saw the emergence of a number of new religious organisations such as the Society of Jesus (Jesuits), the Theatines and the Barnabites.
+It is the principal church of the Oratorians, a religious congregation of secular priests, founded by St Philip Neri in 1561 at a time in the 16th century when the Counter Reformation saw the emergence of a number of new religious institutes such as the Jesuits, the Theatines, and the Barnabites.
+These new congregations were responsible for several great preaching churches built in the Centro Storico, the others being Sant'Andrea della Valle (Theatines), San Carlo ai Catinari (Barnabites), and The Gesù and Sant'Ignazio (Jesuits).

 History

 By tradition, St. Gregory the Great built the first church on the site.
 By the 12th century, it was dedicated to Santa Maria in Vallicella ("Our Lady in the Little Valley").

 In 1575, Pope Gregory XIII recognised Neri's group as a religious Congregation and gave them the church and its small attached convent.

-St. Philip Neri, helped by Cardinal Pier Donato Cesi and Pope Gregory XIII, had the church rebuilt, starting in 1575.
+St. Philip Neri, helped by Pier Donato Cardinal Cesi and Pope Gregory XIII, had the church rebuilt, starting in 1575.
 When Pierdonato died, his brother Angelo Cesi, Bishop of Todi, continued his family's patronage.
 Initially the architect was Matteo di Città di Castello, but he was replaced later by Martino Longhi the Elder.
 The nave was completed in 1577, and the church was consecrated in 1599.
 The facade, designed by Fausto Rughesi, was completed in 1605 or 1606.
 The Cesi heraldry is still evident in the church.